The National Justice Survey

 - Sentencing commissions and guidelines

-In addition, researchers recruited participants who were already familiar with Justice to answer the survey and then they compared the results to the survey of the general public in the representative sample.
+Researchers also recruited participants who were familiar with Justice Canada to answer the survey and then they compared the results to the survey of the general public in the representative sample.

 The open-link survey respondents who reported higher levels of knowledge regarding issues such as sentencing and Mandatory Minimum Penalties, were asked the same questions as the representative sample of Canadians.
 Their responses are analyzed and compared with the representative sample in the following Research at a Glance publications: